-- It is normal for the Viewing Window to collect moisture during the beginning of the Baking cycle.
-As your bread bakes, the moisture will soon evaporate so you can watch your bread's baking progress. - Don't open the Lid during Baking.
+- Don't open the Lid during the Kneading or Baking process.
 This causes the bread to bake improperly. - Don't unplug the Breadman® during Kneading or Baking.
+This will stop the operation and you will have to start all over again, with new ingredients.

-This will stop the operation. - To protect young children, keep the Breadman® out of their reach when you're not there to supervise - especially during the Kneading and Baking cycles. - Use the Breadman® Bread Baker on a flat, hard surface.
-Don't place it near a flame or heat, or on a soft surface (such as a carpet).
+To protect young children, keep the Breadman® out of their reach when there is no supervision; especially during the Kneading and Baking Cycles.

+- Use the Breadman® on a flat, hard surface.
+Do not place it near a flame or heat, or on a soft surface (such as a carpet).
 Avoid placing it where it may tip over during use.
-Dropping the Breadman® could cause it to malfunction. - To avoid burns, stay clear of the Steam Vent during Kneading and Baking.
-Also, don't touch the Viewing Window it gets very hot. - After baking, wait for the Breadman® to cool down before touching or cleaning the Bread Pan or internals of the Breadman® without oven mitts. - Never use metal utensils with the Breadman® Bread Baker.
-These can scratch the non-stick surface of the Bread Pan. - Avoid electric shock by unplugging the unit before using a damp cloth or sponge to wipe the interior of the Oven. - Never use the Bread Pan on a gas or electric cooktop or on an open flame. - Avoid covering the Steam Vent during Kneading and Baking cycles.
+Dropping the Breadman® could cause it to malfunction. - To avoid burns, stay clear of the Steam Vent during Kneading and Baking Cycles.
+The Viewing Window can get quite hot as well. - After baking, wait for the Breadman® to cool down before touching or cleaning the Bread Pan or internals of the machine. - Never use metal utensils with the Breadman.
+These can scratch the non-stick surface of the Bread Pan. - Avoid electric shock by unplugging the Breadman® before using a damp cloth or sponge to wipe down the interior of the Oven. - Never use the Bread Pan on a gas or electric cooktop or on an open flame. - Avoid covering the Steam Vent during Kneading or Baking Cycles.
 This could cause the Breadman® to warp or discolor.